matthias-reis/carda-gatsby/content/articles/2022/03/awakened-souls-night-songs-en.md

 title: '"Night Songs" by awakened souls – A Yoga Nidra Soundtrack'
 subTitle: A Yoga Nidra Soundtrack
 seoTitle: A Yoga Nidra Soundtrack
 description: On March 18th, awakened souls will release their new record, "Night Songs".
 It is the first solo awakened souls record since "How We Heal".
 The duo recorded it to help people sleep better in times of fear and confusion.
 excerpt: On March 18th, awakened souls will release their new record, "Night Songs".
 It is the first solo awakened souls record since "How We Heal".
 The duo recorded it to help people sleep better in times of fear and confusion.
 image: https://storage.googleapis.com/cardamonchai-media/2022-03-15/awakened-souls-night-songs-jpg-imagine-585858_525456_1024_768/640.webp
-copyrigt: awakened souls
+copyright: awakened souls
 ogImage: https://storage.googleapis.com/cardamonchai-media/2022-03-15/awakened-souls-night-songs-fb-png-imagine-585858_4f5052_1200_628/640.webp
 labels:
   - awakened souls